14th Dalai Lama: Early life and background

-Lhamo Thondup was born on 6 July 1935 to a farming and horse trading family in the small hamlet of Taktser, or Chija Tagtser, at the edge of the traditional Tibetan region of Amdo in Qinghai Province.
+Lhamo Thondup was born on 6 July 1935 to Choekyong Tsering and his wife Dekyi Tsering, a farming and horse trading family in the small hamlet of Taktser, Qinghai.
+Traditionally the Qinghai Province is considered as a Tibetan cultural zone named Amdo, but by the time of his birth it was de facto controlled by the Ma clique, a Muslim warlord clan which was loyal to the Republic of China.
 He was one of seven siblings to survive childhood and one of the three supposed reincarnated Rinpoches in the same family.
-His eldest sister Tsering Dolma, was sixteen years his senior and was midwife to his mother at his birth.
+His eldest sister, Tsering Dolma, was 16 years his senior and was midwife to his mother at his birth.
 She would accompany him into exile and found Tibetan Children's Villages.
 His eldest brother, Thupten Jigme Norbu, had been recognised at the age of three by the 13th Dalai Lama as the reincarnation of the high Lama, the 6th Taktser Rinpoche.
 His fifth brother, Tendzin Choegyal, had been recognised as the 16th Ngari Rinpoche.
 His sister, Jetsun Pema, spent most of her adult life on the Tibetan Children's Villages project.
-The Dalai Lama has said that his first language was "a broken Xining language which was (a dialect of) the Chinese language", a form of Central Plains Mandarin, and his family speak neither Amdo Tibetan nor Lhasa Tibetan.
+The Dalai Lama has said that his first language was "a broken Xining language which was (a dialect of) the Chinese language, a form of Central Plains Mandarin", and his family speaks neither Amdo Tibetan nor Lhasa Tibetan.

 After the demise of the 13th Dalai Lama, in 1935, the Ordinance of Lama Temple Management was published by the Central Government.
 In 1936, the Method of Reincarnation of Lamas was published by the Mongolian and Tibetan Affairs Commission of the Central Government.
 Article 3 states that death of lamas, including the Dalai Lama and Panchen Lama, should be reported to the commission, soul boys should be located and checked by the commission, and a lot-drawing ceremony with the Golden Urn system should be held.
 Article 6 states that local governments should invite officials from the Central Government to take care of the sitting-in-the-bed ceremony.
 Article 7 states that soul boys should not be sought from current lama families.
 This article echoes what the Qianlong Emperor described in The Discourse of Lama to eliminate greedy families with multiple reincarnated rinpoches, lamas.
 Based on custom and regulation, the regent was actively involved in the search for the reincarnation of the Dalai Lama.